byhbt/thanh/content/posts/2020-03-29-sanitizing-params-in-rails.md

 }
 ```

-In the `content`, there are whitespaces in the leading, trailing and middle.
+In the `content`, there are whitespaces in the leading, trailing and, middle.

 ## Expectation: